28 May 2024

 The ignominious archives,

-And then I saw the the detective
+And then I saw the detective

 Return to the scene of the crime